-Do not develop bad habits
+Do not develop bad habits.

 Many people discard perfection when they rush out to learn something.
 The desire to play faster causes the guitarist to make small mistakes.
-It creates a habit which is hard to get rid of.
+It creates a habit that is hard to get rid of.

 When you play a song and make a mistake, go back to the beginning and play it right.
 Don’t get used to playing wrong.

 Don’t be satisfied playing well.
 Try to play until it can’t be any better.
-It requires more training in the beginning, but you will reap the benefits in the long-term.
+It requires more training in the beginning, but you will reap the benefits in the long term.
 Soon it will be easier to learn new songs, and you will make fewer mistakes.
 Have good hearing.
 If it doesn’t sound good, find out why and solve the problem.